Because we LOVE it!

 5. Exercise Creates Stronger Bodies

-Being active outdoors increases the use of all muscles in different ways, whether walking the dog, splashing in puddles or climbing Ben Nevis.
+Being active outdoors increases the use of all muscles in different ways, whether walking the dog, splashing in puddles or snow holing in the Cairngorms.
 If we sit indoors or even use the gym, which targets only specific muscle groups at a time, we are not using our bodies in the same flexible, unstructured way.

 The more active we are, the stronger our bodies become.